RaviTeja110820/aws/s3-static website/Readme.md

 2. Uploaded a website folder
 3. Enabling static website host in properties section
 4. Entering 'index.html' in index document.
-5. Entering 'index.html' in index document.
-6. Paste aws s3 public bucket policy.
+5. Paste aws s3 public bucket policy.
-7. Copy the url and paste it in the browser.
+6. Copy the url and paste it in the browser.

 # setup